top of page

 Through our educational outreach programs we highlight the unique role of bats in Southern California’s ecosystems, fostering appreciation for these critical yet often misunderstood creatures.
 Through interactive presentations, hands-on activities, and community engagement, we educate diverse audiences about the essential services bats provide, such as controlling insect populations, pollinating native plants, and dispersing seeds in local habitats.

-Recent events we've taken part in include: Longfellow Elementary’s Earth Day festival in Long Beach, the San Dimas Canyon Halloween Nature Crawl at the San Dimas Nature Center, the "Let's Get Batty" Halloween program at the Ahmanson Senior Center Downtown Los Angeles, Jane Goodall's Day of Peace 2024 in San Pedro, and the Regeneron International Science & Engineering Fair at the Los Angeles Convention Center.
-We reach underserved groups and provide them with unique bat-focused educational opportunities.
+Past events we've taken part in include: Boo At The LA Zoo, the Griffith Park Free Shakespeare Festival, Longfellow Elementary’s Earth Day fair in Long Beach, the San Dimas Canyon Halloween Nature Crawl at the San Dimas Nature Center, Jane Goodall's Day of Peace, Bats & Brews at Frogtown Brewery, Skate Oddity's Ozzie tribute night, and the Regeneron International Science & Engineering Fair at the Los Angeles Convention Center.
+We reach underserved groups whenever possible and provide unique bat-focused educational opportunities.

 IMG_6886.jpg